Today's Articles

 *Lorenzo Turner was born on this date in 1890.
 He was a Black academic and linguist.

 Born in Elizabeth City, North Carolina, Lorenzo Dow Turner was the youngest of four sons of Rooks Turner and Elizabeth Freeman.
-His father completed his master's degree at Howard University, although he had not begun first grade until he was twenty-one.
-His mother gained the education allowed to Black women at the time (six years).
+His father completed his master's degree at Howard University, although he did not begin first grade until he was twenty-one.
+His mother gained the education allowed for Black women at the time (six years).
 Two of Turner's brothers earned degrees in medicine and law.
-Turner's family's strong emphasis on education inspired and helped him achieve.
+Turner's family's strong emphasis on education inspired and helped him achieve his goals.

 Turner is best remembered as the father of Gullah studies.
 His interest in the Gullah people began in 1929 when he first heard Gullah speakers while teaching a summer class at South Carolina State College (now University).
 Although established scholars then viewed Gullah speech as a form of substandard English, Turner sensed that African languages strongly influenced Gullah.
 He set out to study the language.
 For the next 20 years, he traveled to the Gullah region in coastal South Carolina and Georgia, interviewing Gullahs (often isolated) and making detailed notes on their language.
 He also made recordings in the 1930s of Gullah speakers talking about their culture, folk stories, and other aspects of life.